-Meanwhile, in 1985, BL Heritage Ltd had been transformed into British Motor Heritage Ltd, with a new mission: the remanufacture of bodyshells and other hard-to-find components to help keep popular models from the BMC>Rover family on the road.
-The first new bodyshells, for the MGB, appeared in 1988, and from 2001 onwards (when BMW dispensed with Rover), the company has been operating as an independent concern.
+Meanwhile, in 1985, BL Heritage Limited had been transformed into British Motor Heritage Limited, with a new mission: the re-manufacture of bodyshells and other hard-to-find components to help keep popular models from the BMC>Rover family on the road.
+The first new bodyshells, for the MGB, appeared in 1988 and, from 2001 onwards (when BMW dispensed with Rover), the company has been operating as an independent concern.

 The ARGHT logo featured overlaid silhouettes of a classic Austin and a Rover SD1 (geddit?).
 The British Motor Heritage logo replaced the former BL roundel with the anonymous-looking outline of a veteran car, while the BMIHT logo built on this by adding interlocking cogs to represent industry.
 Crucially, the lower cog is shown breaking out of the rectangular border, a reflection of the fact that the Trust’s remit was to extend beyond just BMC>Rover…

-The logo of BL Finance Ltd, which used a stylised version of the BL roundel, first appeared in the early Eighties, and stayed put well into the Austin Rover era.
+The logo of BL Finance Limited, which used a stylised version of the BL roundel, first appeared in the early 1980s and stayed put well into the Austin Rover era.
 It was replaced by Austin Rover Finance in 1984.